Understanding MVP In Food Product Development

 2. Listening to the Wrong Feedback (Misreading the Market)

 So your friends loved your ₹300 trail mix?
-That’s nice, but friends aren’t always your actual customers.
+That’s nice, but friends aren’t always your actual customers in food product development.

 • Is it tasty?